SchneiderKarl/HCX_DF_EXERCISE/Exercise2/README.md

 - Create Calculation Views with the Calulation View Modeler in BAS
 - Combine data from different source systems in a Calculation View
 - Create an Incident Report with employees and incidents of the current and last year
-- Review the report and explore some interesting insights

 [Go to Chapter 1](./Exercise2_Chapter1.md) >